herbert-50/SSE-One/doc/manual.md

     - *select sequence* : triggers the Play command when a other record sequence is selected.

 - *Play CV 0..10V*    : Sets the range for the Play input for selecting the sequence to 0-10V instead of note range C-B.

+- *Play input selects sequence*: Instead of copying a recording sequence into the playback sequence, a recording sequence is             selected.
+If "autoplay when select sequence" is set, then the sequence will also be copied into the play sequence.

 - *Play after end of Sequence*: A record sequence is copied to the play sequence at the end of the sequence.
                         If the option is not set, copying takes place with the clock.